jashanjeet/jashanjeet.github.io/_posts/2023-08-19-income-time-cost.md

 ![The relationship between income, living cost, time](/assets/images/post-2-cost-time-income.png)

 The thing to note here is that all of the non-linearity exists on the income side:
-- Cutting down living cost to half halves the time you need to spend at work everyday.
+- Halving your living cost halves the time you need to spend at work everyday.
-- But doubling your income will usually mean you need to spend less than half the time required before the income increase at work everyday.
+- But doubling your income will usually mean you need to spend way less than half the time at work everyday.

 # Lower income scenario